Metrojet Flight 9268: Investigation

-On 17 November 2015, the Russian security service chief Alexander Bortnikov announced that their investigation had concluded that a "terror act" brought down Metrojet Flight 9268 after traces of explosives were found in the wreckage.
-Spectral analysis was used among other methods to examine the substance found.
-According to Russian officials, an improvised explosive device with power equivalent to up to 1 kilogram of TNT brought down the flight.
+On 17 November 2015, Russian security service chief Alexander Bortnikov announced that explosives were found in the wreckage.
+Spectral analysis was employed to examine the substances.
+According to Russian officials, an improvised explosive device with power equivalent of as much as one kilogram of TNT destroyed the plane.
 Russia offered a US$50 million reward for further information.
-Reuters reported that, according to security sources, two employees of Egypt's Sharm El Sheikh airport had been detained for questioning over the crash on suspicion of putting a bomb on board the flight.
-Egyptian authorities denied this.
+Reuters reported that two employees of Sharm El Sheikh airport had been detained for questioning, which Egyptian authorities denied.

-On 18 November 2015, ISIL published pictures of what it claimed was the type of bomb in its Dabiq online magazine, claiming to show the three IED components including a Schweppes soda can containing the explosive charge, a military-grade detonator and switch.
-In the same month Russian Defense Minister Sergei Shoigu announced that the Sinai branch of ISIL was responsible for downing of the flight.
+On 18 November 2015, ISIL published pictures of what it claimed to be the type of bomb used in the explosion in its Dabiq online magazine, claiming to show the three IED components, including a Schweppes soda can containing the explosive charge, a military-grade detonator and switch.
+That same month, Russian defence minister Sergei Shoigu announced that the Sinai branch of ISIL was responsible.

-On 14 December 2015 the Egyptian committee investigating the crash issued a preliminary report.
-The leader of the committee said that it had so far found "no evidence that there is an act of terror or illegal intervention".
+On 14 December 2015, the Egyptian investigators issued a preliminary report.
+The leader of the committee said that it had found "no evidence that there is an act of terror or illegal intervention".
 In response to the statement by the investigating committee, Russian spokesman Dmitry Peskov reiterated that "our experts concluded this was a terrorist attack".

-On 29 January 2016 Reuters reported, from an unnamed source, that a mechanic had been detained and was suspected of planting a bomb, which he had been given by his cousin, who was a member of IS.
-Two policemen and a baggage-handler suspected of helping the mechanic were also detained.
+On 29 January 2016, Reuters reported that a mechanic was detained and suspected of planting the bomb, which he had been given by his cousin, a member of IS.
+Two policemen and a baggage handler suspected of helping the mechanic were also detained.
 None of the four had yet been prosecuted.

-On 24 February 2016, Egyptian President Abdel Fattah el-Sisi acknowledged that terrorism caused the crash, saying, "Has terrorism ended?
+On 24 February 2016, Egyptian president Abdel Fattah el-Sisi acknowledged that terrorism caused the crash, saying, "Has terrorism ended?
 No...
 Whoever downed that plane, what did he want?
 Just to hit tourism?
 No. To hit relations.
 To hit relations with Russia."

-Abu Osama al-Masri, leader of the Islamic State branch in the Sinai Peninsula, known as Wilayat Sinai, who became a person of interest in the downing of the plane, was killed in June 2018 in an airstrike on an Islamic State location.
+Abu Osama al-Masri, leader of the Islamic State branch in the Sinai Peninsula, known as Wilayat Sinai, became a person of interest but was killed in June 2018 in an airstrike on an IS location.